Telehealth and your cover

 With us all needing to spend more time at home to help prevent the spread of COVID-19, telehealth consultations via phone or video conferencing have become an ideal way for members to access select healthcare services.

 Can everyone access telehealth services?

 As long as you're already covered for a service, have served relevant waiting periods and have remaining limits, you’ll be able to claim on a telehealth consultation in the same way you would for an individual face-to-face visit.
 You can check which services you’re covered for by logging in online or via the nib App.

 A telehealth consultation will only be provided where it is safe and clinically appropriate, so please check with your provider to see if this is something they're able to do.

-Access to these services will be in place until 30 June 2020, but we'll be reviewing the pandemic situation to determine if this date should be extended.
+Access to these services will be in place until 30 September 2020.

 Which services are available by telehealth?